LipSurf/plugins/docs/api-reference/pluginbase-util.md

     - `contexts: string[]`
 - Returns: `void`

 Modifies the context to be exactly what is specified in the argument.
+The order here matters (commands with a context earlier in the list get priority).

 Also see: [Contexts](/contexts.md).